E.T.S. Ingeniería Informática

 - PhD (2007) in Computer Science.
 Doctoral dissertation, PhD Title: “LORDCDB: Label Object Oriented Distributed Constraint Databases.
 Diagnosis as a case of study “.
 Supervisors: Rafael M. Gasca and Carmelo del Valle.

 - Certificate of advanced studies, 2005.

 - MSc (2001) in Computer Engineering from the University of Seville.

-- Validation and Diagnosis of Data in business process.
-The validation of correctness of data in business processes based on business rules description.
+- Validation and Diagnosis of Data in business processes.
+The validation of the correctness of data in business processes based on business rules description.

 - Model-Based Diagnosis and Prognosis of Business Processes.
 Development of techniques to identify the parts which fail in a business Process, and identify errores before they occur.

 - Declarative Business process models for data optimization.
 How the data can affect to the optimal execution of a business process model.

 - Constraint Databases and Constraint Programming.
 Creation of an architecture to treat the constraint data as usual information, enlarging the semantics of SQL and improving the computational time.